blaine/couloir/README.md

       Authentication?
     Server
       Implement the sync protocol in C++
-        Store message objects in `createMessage`
-          Decide if we're going to JSON encode the message data here, or move it on the client List message files in directory in `getMessagesList` Delete all message files in directory in `deleteMessages` Return message bodies from GET `/messages?q=...`
+        Return message bodies from GET `/messages?q=...`
       Serve the new svelte app
         Implement build scripts to copy the compiled app into the right place in the server source code